 As well as working as an establishing artist and printmaker, Alan is also Professor of Graphic Design at Buenos Aires University, where he has taught for 8 years.
 More of his work is available to see online here.

 This month sees the re-launch of the Saint George’s Society of New York , an association founded in 1770 to help Brits in New York who have fallen on hard times.
-The rebranding was spearheaded by Landor...7 days ago
+The rebranding was spearheaded by Landor...2 months ago